Cougar: Conservation

 The cougar has been listed as Least Concern on the IUCN Red List since 2008.
 However, it is also listed on CITES Appendix II.
 Hunting it is prohibited in California, Costa Rica, Honduras, Nicaragua, Guatemala, Panama, Venezuela, Colombia, French Guiana, Suriname, Bolivia, Brazil, Chile, Paraguay, Uruguay and most of Argentina.
-Hunting is regulated in Canada, Mexico, Peru and the United States.
+Hunting is regulated in Canada, Mexico, Peru, and the United States.
 Establishing wildlife corridors and protecting sufficient range areas are critical for the sustainability of cougar populations.
-Research simulations showed that it faces a low extinction risk in areas, which are larger than 2200 km2.
+Research simulations showed that it faces a low extinction risk in areas larger than 2200 km2.
 Between one and four new individuals entering a population per decade markedly increases persistence, thus highlighting the importance of habitat corridors.

 The Florida panther population is afforded protection under the Endangered Species Act.

-The Texas Mountain Lion Conservation Project was launched in 2009 and aimed at raising awareness of local people about the status and ecological role of the cougar, and mitigating conflict between landowners and cougars.
+The Texas Mountain Lion Conservation Project was launched in 2009 and aimed at raising local people's awareness of the status and ecological role of the cougar and mitigating conflict between landowners and cougars.

 The cougar is threatened by habitat loss, habitat fragmentation, and depletion of its prey base due to poaching.
-Hunting is legal in western United States.
-In Florida heavy traffic causes frequent accidents involving cougars.
-Highways are a major barrier for dispersal of cougars.

-The cougar populations in California are becoming fragmented with the increase of human population and infrastructure growth in the state.
+Hunting is legal in the western United States.
+In Florida, heavy traffic causes frequent accidents involving cougars.
+Highways are a major barrier to the dispersal of cougars.
+The cougar populations in California are becoming fragmented with the increase in human population and infrastructure growth in the state.

 Human–wildlife conflict in proximity of 5 km2 of cougar habitat is pronounced in areas with a median human density of 32.48 /km2 and a median livestock population density of 5.3 /km2.
 Conflict is generally lower in areas more than 16.1 km away from roads and 27.8 km away from settlements.